headshot of Leon Musolff Leon Musolff Assistant Professor The Wharton School

 Which economic channels are responsible for Google's high market share in web search?

-PDF This Version: Jan '25
+PDF NBER WP Washington Post This Version: May '25

 Detection of Collusive Networks in E-Procurement (with Bruno Baranek and Vitezslav Titl)